the-Drunken-coder/Autobex-2/README.md

 - `disused:aeroway=*`
 - `abandoned:aeroway=*`

 The query searches nodes, ways, and relations matching these tags within the specified search area.
+Tourist attractions and memorials are automatically filtered out to reduce false positives.

 ## API Endpoint